 What are the red flags of suicide?

 About 70-75% of suicidal patients wave red flags.
 These can be subtle changes in behavior.
 A co-worker, friend or family member withdraws, becomes reckless or becomes preoccupied with death.
 A once gregarious friend now is quiet, unfriendly or unforgivingly pessimistic.
 That friend once the life of the party is no longer around.
-Another red flag is a quiet friend who suddenly gives away treasured items or a cautious friend who now participates in unprotected sex or other risky behaviors.
+Another red flag is a friend who suddenly gives away treasured items or a cautious friend who now participates in unprotected sex or other risky behaviors.
 Red flags could be as subtle as increased unexplained irritability or sleeping more.

-Red flags overlap with normal behavior or normal responses.
+Red flags overlap with normal behavior or normal behavior.
 One could easily conclude that your easily agitated co-worker is a jerk.
 Investigating red flags means resisting the urge to pass judgment.
 I believe that’s one reason many people feel guilty when a close friend or family member commits suicide.
 They recall the lost opportunities to intervene.

 What do you do if you think your friend or relative is suicidal?